 Eddie Hearn, sports promoter

 Hearn has organised some of the biggest boxing matches Britain has ever seen, in part thanks to his affiliation with boxing wunderkind, Anthony Joshua.
-The managing director of Matchroom Sports, a company his father founded in 1980s, Hearn is a heavyweight in his own right.
+The managing director of Matchroom Sport, a company his father founded in 1980s, Hearn is a heavyweight in his own right.

 Seb Coe, olympian